Top 12 Tourist destination in Soc Trang

 Binh An Tourist Area is located on Highway 1A, at 71, Ward 2, Soc Trang City.
 This is a place with many activities, entertainment services, restaurants, stage performances, accommodation … With an area of nearly 8 hectares, the layout of trees, flowers, swimming pools, fish ponds, swings, the sight is close to nature but still lively.
 The resort can meet the needs and preferences of many ages, many objects.

 In addition to the above, the highlight of this resort is many eye-catching architectural, cultural eye-catching works.
 The main point is the artificial mountain about three or four meters high, on the top is the statue of a quite large Buddha Guan Yin.
 At the foot of the mountain is a fish pond, trees planted very naturally, the trails between rough small large rocks.
 In the heart of the mountain is a mini hotel.
-Beside the mountain is a two-storey villa, architectural style combined Russian-Middle East style.
+Beside the mountain is a two-story villa, architectural style combined Russian-Middle East style.
 This place can hold the wedding ceremonies, night parties, dances and so on.

 3. Vinh Hung Pagoda